Falkland Street Passive House Retrofit

 Habit’s New Home Video Series

-In partnership with our sponsors, Habit Studio will soon launch a 6-part video series showcasing the design and construction processes, the innovative products used to bring this passive house retrofit project to life, and the experts behind these transformations.
+In partnership with Mint Content and our generous project sponsors, Habit Studio has produced a 5-part video series showcasing the design and construction processes, the innovative products used to bring this passive house retrofit project to life, and the experts behind these transformations.

 Contact Us

-Do you have questions about our Falkland Street Retrofit Project?
+Questions about our Falkland Street Retrofit Project?
+Want to do a retrofit of your own?
 We’d love to hear from you.
 A member of our team will respond shortly.

 Project made possible in part thanks to the support of our strategic partner, Efficiency One.